 Last weekend, a bunch of friends decided to get together and relieve some stress by Karaokeing.
-They each sang a different song (one is "Funky Friend Medîna") and ordered a different type of food to eat while waiting for their turn to go onstage.
+They each sang a different song (one is "Funky Friend Medina") and ordered a different type of food to eat while waiting for their turn to go onstage.
 Can you match each person's name (the girls are Rachel, Rebecca, and Ruth; the guys are Robert, Ronald, and Rubin) with the food they ordered, the song they sang, the star who performs that song (one is Whitney Brooks), and the order in which each person sings (or garbles, whichever you prefer to call it).
 The answer, when you're done, is somewhere in this issue of mathNEWS.

-- The six people are (in no particular order) Ruth, the nachos eater, the person who sang The Mics' song, Robert, the person who sang third, and the person who sang "I Will Always Breathe You". - 2.
+- 1. The six people are (in no particular order) Ruth, the nachos eater, the person who sang The Mics' song, Robert, the person who sang third, and the person who sang "I Will Always Breathe You". - 2.
 Rebecca left to make a phone call during Euryth Dion's song "My Cold Will Go On". - 3.
 "Sweet Loves" was sung after Celine Houston's song, which was sung after Rubin did his piece. - 4.
 The guy who ordered the onion rings sang immediately after Rachel (who was not second), and before the person who ate the chicken wings. - 5.
 "Funky Friend Medina" is not a Whitney Brooks song, and was not sung by Ronald (who ordered the fried mushrooms). - 6.
 The person who sang the Euryth Dion song shared their poutine with Robert, who sang before him and has a big appetite. - 7.
-The person who did the Tone Police song was rather tone deaf, and consoled themselves with their onion rings.
+The person who did the Tone Police song was rather tone deaf, and consoled themselves with their onion rings. - 8.
+The girl who sang the Garth Loc song (which is not "Hearts in Low Places") did not order either the raw veggies or the chicken wings.

-- 8. The girl who sang the Garth Loc song (which is not "Heart in Low Places") did not order either the raw veggies or the chicken wings. - 9.
-The fifth person onstage (not Robert) was very drunk, and us screeched out his bizarre rendition of "I Will Always broathe You". - 10.
-The person who sang The Mics' song (which is not "Funk ev Friend Medina") went onstage two songs after the girl who su ordered the chicken wings. - 11.
-The person who sang "Sweet Loves" couldn't finish all the tick raw veggies, and offered them to Robert and Rachel. - 12.
+- - 10.
+The person who sang The Mics' song (which is not "Funky Friend Medina") went onstage two songs after the girl who ordered the chicken wings. - 11.
+The person who sang "Sweet Loves" couldn't finish all the raw veggies, and offered them to Robert and Rachel. - 12.
 "Every Dream You Take" is not a Tone Police song.
-Neither Ruis the song that was done fourth. - 13.
-The person who ordered the poutine (not Ruth) sang im dr. mediately after the person who got the crowd dancing to ch "Hearts in Low Places".
+Neither is the song that was done fourth. - 13.
+The person who ordered the poutine (not Ruth) sang immediately after the person who got the crowd dancing to "Hearts in Low Places".

-Gigi Garbett Fu
+Gigi Garbett